django/deps/accepted/0019-technical-governance-6x.rst

 process as described in DEP 1, with modifications as described below.

-1. To reach the "accepted" state, a DEP proposing changes to this governance process must receive an outcome of "Accept" in a vote of the Steering Council with a score of at least 4, rather than the usual 3.
+1. To reach the "accepted" state, a DEP proposing changes to this governance process must be accepted by the Steering Council.

 2. Once such a DEP reaches "accepted" status, the Steering Council will direct one of its members to notify `DSF Board`_,